 Summer – a season of relaxing, vacations, and fun.
 It can also be costly if you aren’t intentional with your money.

-Believe it or not, saving money in the summer might be the easiest time to do so.
-There are plenty of fun activities to enjoy outdoors and lots of free entertainment options available.
+Saving money in the summer might be the easiest time to do so.
+Plenty of fun activities to enjoy outdoors, and many free entertainment options are available.

 If you’re wondering how to save money in the summer, you might like these summer budgeting tips.